Strategic planning is essential for any enterprise to be successful.

 One can think of a company’s vision as its ultimate goal, and its mission as its strategy for achieving that goal.

-Mission statement, in a strategic planning template, basically helps the organization to pan out whether or not their strategic framework is moving in line and in the same direction as their strategy execution.
+A mission statement, in a strategic planning template, basically helps the organization to pan out whether or not their strategic framework is moving in line and in the same direction as their strategy execution.

 Without a defined purpose, your organization lacks the motivation and direction necessary for success.
 When members inside an organization have varying interpretations of what the organization’s vision comprises, it can lead to inefficient action.